DhruvPatel01/notebooks/Physics/Theoretical_Minimum/CM-Notes.md

 \end{align*}
 $$

 So we see that for each direction in phase space, there is a single first-order equation.
+If we know initial $p, q$, using above equations we can predict the future.
 <!-- #endregion -->

 <!-- #region tags=[] -->